lamalab-org/toolminutes/papers/ms_prediction_graph_transformers/tandem_ms_prediction_graph_transformers.md

 **Molecule to Spectrum**
 - Unlike traditional methods, MassFormer utilizes a graph-based approach to represent molecules.
-- Incorporating spectral metadata like collision energy used during the measurement.
-This additional information allows MassFormer to account for factors that might influence the fragmentation patterns observed in the final spectrum prediction.
+- Incorporating spectral metadata, such as collision energy used during the measurement, allows MassFormer to account for factors that might influence the fragmentation patterns observed in the final spectrum prediction.
 - Multihead self-attention : MHA - allows an input to attend to relevant parts of itself
 - Multilayer perceptrons : MLPs - capture non-linear relationships between the resulting representation and the final output.